Uttam Mohanty: Early life

-Life and career
+Career

 Knowing that a film named Abhiman was being made in Baripada, he returned home with a hope of trying his luck in films.
 Though there were many contenders for the lead role, the director Sadhu Meher had a special interest in his capability and looks.
 He was selected.
 Co-actress Rita Chand was also debuting in that film.
 On the day of shooting he turned up to the set well-dressed with best possible suits available.
-Sadhu told him to take the make-up of a poor guy.
+Sadhu told him to take the make-up of a poor man.
 He was sent again to come back with old and dirty clothes and without make-up.
 The 1977 film was a box office hit.

-Uttam now opted seriously for being an actor, and slowly stabilised his position in the Odia film industry.
+Uttam now opted seriously to be an actor, and slowly stabilised his position in the Odia film industry.
 While staying in Kolkata he got an offer from director Dhir Biswal for his upcoming film titled Gouri.
 Later that role was given to Prasanta Nanda.
 The next film he did was "Pati Patni" opposite Mahasweta Ray.
 Then a streak of films like "Nijhum ratira sathi", "Chinha Achhinha", "Ramayana", Tapasya, Ram Balram happened.
 By the time he was established as a romantic star.Uttam Mohanty was especially adored for his effortless naturalism in front of the camera and a distinctively urbane charisma that broke free from the prototypical Odia screen hero of the past.
-He went on to form successful screen pairs with many leading ladies like Rita Chand, Sujata Ananda, Tandra Roy, Mahasweta Ray, Deepa Sahu, Subhra Pati, Aparajeeta, Baisali, Sangeeta Das even Rachana Benerjee and other non Odia actress.
+He went on to form successful screen pairs with many leading ladies like Rita Chand, Sujata Ananda, Tandra Roy, Mahasweta Ray, Deepa Sahu, Subhra Pati, Aparajeeta, Baisali, Sangeeta Das and even Rachana Benerjee and other non-Odia actress.
 Often hailed as the one-man industry, Uttam Mohanty dominated Odia cinema for three decades.
 The 1980s were the pinnacle of his career.
 Many Ollywood films of the 1980s had Uttam Mohanty in them, and he dominated the Odia film industry.
 He excelled in various roles: Romantic, Village Lad, Character.
 Abhiman, Danda Balunga, Bhakta Salabega are even remembered today for his stupendous acting.
 He also worked in around 30 Bengali films and one Hindi film - Naya Jahar, opposite Satabdi Roy.